LoJ: Not Ranked

 Year Climbed: 2010

-UN 13,020 is sequenced with UN 13,111 and UN 13,100 (Baldy Lejos).
-One-way mileage and elevation gain is measured from the summit of UN 13,111.
+UN 13,005 is sequenced with UN 13,115 and UN 13,118 (Baldy Lejos).
+One-way mileage and elevation gain is measured from the summit of UN 13,115.
 Round-trip mileage and elevation gain assume completion of the sequence.
-It should also be noted that UN13,020 currently is classified as a "soft-rank" summit.
+It should also be noted that UN13,005 was classified as a "soft-rank" summit.
 This means that if both the summit and the saddle were accurately measured it could qualify as a ranked 13er, however, the FS2016 Topo map does not show a closed 13,000 ft. contour line that would make this possible.
 That closed line only shows on the 1986 San Luis Peak quad.
 On Google Earth, the highest elevation we could obtain for this point was 13,015 ft.
+Lidar has given it an elevation of 13,005 and thus, with only 276 feet of prominence, removed any chance of it being considered a ranked summit.

 Links to other information, routes & trip reports for this peak that may be helpful.